Purpose of the Code of Conduct

 - Children - Patrons accompanied by children are responsible for ensuring that their behavior conforms to this Library Code of Conduct.

 - Conversation - Except in areas designated for silent study, quiet conversation is permitted as long as it does not disturb other patrons.
 The Library’s Learning Commons is an area where students are encouraged to do group work and because of this, the volume will be louder in this space than in other areas of the library.

 - Drugs - The University of New Orleans maintains a drug-free campus.
 Use, possession, or sale of illegal drugs shall not be tolerated and shall be reported immediately to University Police.
 See the campus policy at http://www.uno.edu/president/administrative-policies/documents/AP-AA-30.3_Alcohol_and_Drugs.pdf

 - Food - Food may be consumed on the first floor of the Library.
 With the approval of the Dean of Library Services, food may be served in designated locations at university-sponsored receptions and other special events held in the library.
 Please see the Library’s Food and Drink Policy.

 - Language - Abusive, threatening, or obscene language shall not be tolerated.

 - Loitering - Loitering in the library is not permitted.
-Persons who are not studying or using library resources or services will be required to leave.
+Persons not affiliated with the University of New Orleans and who are not studying or using library resources or services will be required to leave.